philgyford/ansible-multi-django/README.md

 * `pip_requirements_file`: Optional.
 If the app has a pip requirements file, set the path to it within the repo here. eg, `requirements.txt`.
 Otherwise, omit this.
 If set, and `app_directory` and `virtualenv` are also set, the python packages will be installed.

-* `virtualenv_name`: Optional.
-If this is a python app, specify a unique name for its virtualenv.
+* `python_version`: Optional. e.g. `3.5.1`.
+If set, will be used to create a python virtualenv for this app using pyenv.

 ## Vagrant